-There are days where we do not want to have extensions sewn into our hair, and we want the luxury to take our hair out whenever we please.
-Clip-ins are hair extensions for thin hair and can add a fuller and voluminous look!
-Before we can start with how to make your hair clip extensions, let me tell you a little about clip-ins:
+There are days when we do not want to have extensions sewn into our hair, and want the luxury of being natural whenever we want.
+Clip-ins are hair extensions that you clip-in to give you a fuller or longer look.

 Clip-ins are extensions that are not sewn onto the hair.
-There are clips attached to the weft of the weave that is removable anytime you, please.
-These are great for temporary wear and allow for thin hair to look thick and healthy.
-If you have some old hair just lying around, that needs wearing, adding some clips to it is the perfect way to have a quick hairstyle handy.
+There are clips attached to the weft of the weave that is removable anytime.
+These are great for temporary wear and gives you the thickness or length you desire.
+You can make them yourself by using some hair from your last sew-in.

 - Hair Bonding Glue